 Queensland Police Legacy was established in 1971 and assists the eligible dependent families of deceased Queensland Police Officers, Queensland Police Officers whose spouse/partner has died and Queensland Police families with a parent suffering from an incurable/terminal illness.

-As of May 2016, Queensland Police Legacy is supporting 52 families, including meeting the educational expenses of 83 dependent legatee children.
+Queensland Police Legacy is currently supporting 53 Queensland Police families and meeting the educational expenses of 92 dependent legatee children.

-Queensland Police Legacy receives no government funding.
-It’s important programs and activities are funded by donations and member fundraising, investments and revenue from the distribution of its Child Safety Handbook.
-You can help Queensland Police Legacy continue to provide its valuable programs and activities by donating.
+Queensland Police Legacy funds its important programs and activities by public donations, member payroll deductions and fundraising, investments and revenue from the distribution of its Child Safety Handbook.
+You can help Queensland Police Legacy continue to provide these valuable programs and activities by donating.

 Queensland Police Legacy is a Public Benevolent Institution with Australian Taxation Office Deductible Gift Recipient status.
-This means that all donations of $2 and over are tax deductible.
-If you would like a receipt, please email details of your deposit e.g. date, amount, name and mailing address, to firstname.lastname@example.org
+All donations of $2 and over are tax deductible.

 THE ORIGINS OF POLICE DOGS IN QUEENSLAND